Yams and Sweet Potatoes: Is there a difference?

 Basically, when shopping in a US grocery store, if it looks like a sweet potato in size and shape, it probably is, even if it is labeled as a yam.
 These “yams” can be substituted for sweet potatoes in recipes because… well, they are sweet potatoes.
 True yams, on the other hand, are a different animal entirely.
 They may be found in ethnic or specialty grocery stores, but are more common in international markets.

 Roots: The Definitive Compendium with more than 225 Recipes (Amazon) by Diane Morgan is packed with information, such as nutritional content, storage tips, and recipes, on 29 different roots.
 This would be a great resource cookbook to have on your kitchen shelf.
+Definitely running on the spendier side right now, but check out the used options!

 This post may contain affiliate links.
 See the disclosure policy for more information.